 How many people do you know that are unable to deal with life without your help.
 Whether they be physically paralytic or emotionally stuck.
 What do you do with them?
 Do you spend your life so that their needs are met?
 That can be good to some degree.

 I was reading about a few men in the scriptures that helped a paralytic by carrying him to Jesus.
 Luke 5:18 & 19 states, “And there were men bringing a man who was paralyzed.
 He was on a stretcher and they were seeking to bring him in and to place him before Him.
-19. Then not finding by what way they could bring him in because of the crowd, after they went up on the roof they let him and his pallet down through the titles into the middle of the front of Y’shua.”
+19. Then not finding by what way they could bring him in because of the crowd, after they went up on the roof they let him and his pallet down through the tiles into the middle of the front of Y’shua.”
 (Jesus)

 We don’t really know who these men were other than the fact that, together, they decided to get this needy man to Y’shua for some help.
 He had a reputation for healing the sick.

 They spent their time to bring this helpless man to Y’shua but the crowds of people, already in the house, made it impossible for them to even get to the door.
 Many people would have stopped had they encountered such an obstacle and said, “Well, at least we tried.”
 But, not these special men.
 They pressed on.

 It appears that they really cared for this paralytic and believed that Y’shua would be the One who could really help him.